-Your physical therapist can teach exercises to improve and increase muscle strength.
-For children, this can include games and fun tasks that adjust as the child grows, identifying new fitness activities to reduce the risk of obesity and improve and maintain heart health.
+A PT can teach you fun exercises to improve muscle strength.
+For children, this can include games and activities that change as the child grows.
+PTs also may help you find new fitness activities or ways to keep a healthy heart and weight.

 3. Improving Balance, Coordination, and Postural Control

 People need balance and coordination to support them while doing everyday activities.
 Physical therapists help children develop balance and coordination skills so they can hold their head properly, sit upright, or walk on uneven surfaces.
 They may use equipment such as:

 Other skills like jumping, skipping, dribbling a ball, or cycling may be a part of a fun physical therapy program.
 Physical therapists design programs for each person’s age and ability to improve their balance, coordination, and posture and make progress as needs and goals change.

 Your physical therapist will help determine the specific exercises, diet, and community involvement to promote healthy living choices for your child.
 An active lifestyle that includes taking part in physical activities with family and peers can increase overall health and prevent or improve chronic conditions.

 Services provided by a physical therapist may take place in various locations such as: